bbauska/W3Cx-5of5/README.md

 Hello!

 This module is about JavaScript object oriented programming.
-In other words, we\'ll talk a lot about JavaScript objects.
+In other words, we&apos;ll talk a lot about JavaScript objects.

 This first video, we will focus on JavaScript object properties.
 The properties are these small parts in the object description that describe